 - 1. Submit a \$200 non-refundable enrollment deposit. - 2.
-Complete and return the New Student Housing Request OR the Off-Campus Housing (see Off-Campus Housing section of this catalog to determine eligibility). - 3.
+Complete and return the New Student Housing Request or the Off-Campus Housing (see Off-Campus Housing section of this catalog to determine eligibility). - 3.
 Sign and return the Student Principles and Expectations.
 All admitted applicants are required to sign that they have read and agree to adhere to the University's rules and uphold all expectations. - 4.
 Submit appropriate health records.
 Immunization records must be forwarded to the Office of Admissions prior to enrollment.
 In most cases, these records may be obtained from the high school records office. - 5.
-Complete and return the Disclosure of Disability.
-All admitted applicants are required to file with the Dean of Enrollment Management a statement as to their desire of special provisions while enrolled at Southwest Baptist University. - 6.
+Admitted applicants who desire special provisions while enrolled at Southwest Baptist University are required to file with the SBU Special Services Coordinator. - 6.
 Admitted applicants must request a final official transcript from their high school, reflecting senior year credits, grades, final class rank, and statement of graduation.